Single Storey Extension - Simple Guide

 What Are Popular Single Storey Extensions

 Probably the most commonly encountered extension is a single storey extension to the rear of a property.
 This style of extension can be used to complement your existing layout, seamlessly providing extra space.
 Often space is used to enable a large open plan kitchen, though equally, large spaces can be created.
-Rear entrances need not be confined to traditional single or double doors, but large widths can be accommodated using bi-fold doors which when open or closed have undeniable visual appeal.
-Modern single story extensions can make a sprawling unmanageable garden into one that provides an intimate space that transitions beautifully with your new extension and home.
+Rear entrances need not be confined to traditional single or double doors, but large widths can be accommodated using bifold doors, which when open or closed have undeniable visual appeal.
+Modern single storey extensions can make a sprawling, unmanageable garden into one that provides an intimate space that transitions beautifully with your new extension and home.

 What Type of Single Storey Extensions Are There